FHPythonUtils/Cli2Gui/documentation/reference/cli2gui/decorators.md

 arguments. eg. getopt.getopt
 kwargsParser (Union[dict[Any, Any]]): A parser that acts on named params
 - `sourcePath` *str* - Program source path
-- `buildSpec` *c2gtypes.BuildSpec* - Build spec
+- `buildSpec` *types.BuildSpec* - Build spec
 **kwargs (dict[Any, Any]): kwargs

 #### Returns

-- `c2gtypes.FullBuildSpec` - buildSpec to be used by the application
+- `types.FullBuildSpec` - buildSpec to be used by the application

 #### Raises